seqan/seqan/manual/source/Tutorial/Indices.rst

 .. important::

-    If you search for two different patterns with the same :dox:`Finder` object, you have to call the :dox:`Finder#clear clear` function of the finder between the search for the two patterns.
+    If you search for two different patterns with the same :dox:`Finder` object, you have to call the :dox:`Finder#clear` function of the finder between the search for the two patterns.
     Otherwise the behavior is undefined.

 Handling Multiple Sequences (StringSets)